Last Update 29 Apr 26

 Bullish Takeaways

-- Some see Enbridge as relatively well positioned among energy infrastructure peers, citing minimal direct commodity and volume exposure and a diversified mix of crude oil pipelines, natural gas pipelines and utility assets, which feeds into their comfort with long term cash flow assumptions.
+- Some see Enbridge as relatively well positioned among energy infrastructure peers, citing minimal direct commodity and volume exposure, a diversified mix of crude and natural gas pipelines and a growing utility business as support for a more resilient earnings profile.

 Bearish Takeaways